julieolin/week8/content/_index.md

 </tbody>
 </table>

 One thing to notice is Manhattan and Brooklyn.
 Although Manhattan and Brooklyn make up 50% of the total population in NYC, they make up more than 85% of the total AirBnB listings.
-This indicate these boroughs are attractive to tourists.
-Not surspringly, because who wouldn't stay near the iconic Brooklyn Bridge or Times Square, 'the center of the world'?
+This indicate that these boroughs are attractive to tourists.
+Not surprisingly, because who wouldn't stay near the iconic Brooklyn Bridge or Times Square, dubbed 'the center of the world'?

-Looking at price differences, Manhattan is definitely also the most expensive borough, while Brooklyn follows approx. the same price pattern as the other boroughs.
+Looking at price differences visualised below, it is clear that Manhattan is also the most expensive borough, while Brooklyn follows approx. the same price pattern as the other boroughs.

 ![violinplots_boroughs](images/fig1.png)